Český Krumlov: Transport

 The I/39 road from České Budějovice to Volary passes through the town.

-Český Krumlov is located on the railway lines Prague–Český Krumlov and České Budějovice–Nové Údolí.
-The town is served by two train stations: Český Krumlov and Domoradice.
 The town has direct bus connections with Prague, Linz, Salzburg and Munich.

+Český Krumlov is located on the České Budějovice–Černý Kříž railway and as of 2026 it is served by the intraregional line Prague–Český Krumlov and the regional line České Budějovice–Nové Údolí.
+The town is served by two railway stations: Český Krumlov and Domoradice.

 Culture

 Český Krumlov hosts a number of festivals and other events each year including the Five-Petalled Rose Festival (a reference to the rose of the Rosenberg crest), which is held on the summer solstice weekend.
 The downtown area is turned into a medieval town with craftsmen, artists, musicians, and local people in medieval costume.
 Activities include jousting, fencing, historical dance performances, and folk theatre, in the castle precincts and along the river.
 It concludes with a fireworks display.

 The International Music Festival Český Krumlov begins in July and ends in August, and features international music of various genres.
 It has been held annually since 1992.
 Other such events are held throughout the year.
 The summer music festivals include the blues, rock, and soul festival Open Air Krumlov, held in late June at Eggenberg Brewery Garden.